 Small-capitalization and/or midcapitalization company risk.
-The US Low Volatility Trust includes securities issued by mid-capitalization companies and certain Closed-End Funds held by the Diversified Income Wave Trust may include securities issued by small-capitalization and/or midcapitalization companies.
+Certain Closed-End Funds held by the Strategic Income Trust may include securities issued by small-capitalization and/or mid-capitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
-Small-capitalization and mid-capitalization companies may:
+Small-capitalization and midcapitalization companies may:

 - Have limited product lines, markets or financial resources; - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
-These technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience; - Be less liquid; - Be more vulnerable to adverse general market or economic developments; and

-• Be dependent upon products that were recently brought to market or key personnel.
+These technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience; - Be less liquid; - Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.

 Limited liquidity and volatility risk.
-The markets for fixed-income securities, such as those held by certain Closed-End Funds held by the Diversified Income Wave Trust, may experience periods of illiquidity and volatility.
-General market uncertainty and consequent repricing risk have led to market imbalances of sellers and buyers, which in turn have resulted in significant valuation uncertainties in a variety of fixed-income securities.
+The markets for fixed-income securities, such as those held by your trust, may experience periods of illiquidity and volatility.
+General market uncertainty and consequent repricing risk have led to market imbalances of sellers and buyers, which in turn have resulted in significant valuation uncertainties in a variety of fixedincome securities.
 These conditions resulted, and in many cases continue to result in, greater volatility, less liquidity, widening credit spreads and a lack of price transparency, with many debt securities remaining illiquid and of uncertain value.
 These market conditions may make valuation of some of the securities held by a Closed-End Fund uncertain and/or result in sudden and significant valuation increases or declines in its holdings.
 In addition, illiquidity and volatility in the credit markets may directly and adversely affect the setting of dividend rates on the shares of the Closed-End Funds.